-- If anything (and even this analogy is bit of a stretch), Karl and Carina represent Sarah and Shaw.
-Just like Karl with Carina, Sarah opens up her heart with Shaw (the spy with no feelings), trusts him completely, and ends up being betrayed by him.
+- If anything (and even this analogy is a bit of a stretch), Karl and Carina represent Sarah and Shaw.
+Just like Karl with Carina, Sarah (the spy with feelings) opens up her heart with Shaw (the spy with no feelings), trusts him completely, and ends up being betrayed by him.

 - It makes Sarah look utterly irrational and hypocritical because she preemptively rejects Chuck for being turned into a Shaw by Shaw, and then hooks up with Shaw and trusts him completely, almost to the point of death, and it’s the spy she’s decided to distrust who has to save her from the spy she trusts.